What is Bottled Gas - Is LPG Bottled Gas

 2. Bottled gas is a flammable hydrocarbon gas that is liquefied through pressurisation and commonly used as fuel.

-3. Bottled gas comes from natural gas processing and petroleum refining.
+3. Bottled gas comes from natural gas processing and petroleum refining and is also referred to as Natural Gas Liquids – NGL.

 4. Bottled gas is LPG but not all bottled gas is propane.
 Propane, along with a number of gases, falls under the “LPG” label.
 The other gases include butane (n-butane) and isobutane (i-butane), as well as mixtures of the three LPG gases.